SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-In the traditional GBDT setting, the strategy of multi-classification learning is to separate the gradient/hessian of each class and learn a tree for each class independently and each tree is responsible for predicting a single variable.
-In the local training, we are able to fit a tree for each class parallelly.
-However, in the vertical federated scenario, using a traditional single-output-tree-based multi-classification strategy has its limitations: All the computation costs and communication overheads are amplified by the times of the number of labels.
-It will be extremely time-consuming if we learn a multi-classification model tree by tree.
-But if we train every epoch in a parallel manner, it will bring a heavy computation and communication workload.
-This will make multi-classification tree learning expensive.
+In the traditional GBDT algorithm, the multi-classification task learning strategy is that each tree only learns one category separately.
+However, in the vertical federated learning scenario, this single-output multi-classification strategy has an obvious performance bottleneck: the computing cost and communication cost will increase significantly with the increase of the number of label categories.

-Thus, it is necessary that we make effort to specifically optimize the multi-classification training.
-Inspired by~\cite{zhang2020gbdt}, which introduces a general framework of multi-output gradient boosting tree, we here propose a novel multi-output-tree based vertical boosting tree techniques for multi-classification tasks.
-Leaves of multi-output-tree give multi-dimension output, corresponding to every class.
-Instead of learning trees for every class separately, now we only need to fit one tree at every boosting epoch.
+Therefore, it is necessary to optimize the multi-classification task training in SecureBoost.
+Inspired by~\cite{zhang2020gbdt}, which introduces a general framework of multi-output gradient boosting tree, we propose a novel multi-output vertical federated boosting decision tree for multi-classification task.
+Leaves of multi-output tree give multi-dimension output, corresponding to every class.
+Instead of learning trees for every class separately, we only need to learn one tree at each epoch.
 Figure \ref{mo-tree-pic} tells the differences between traditional multi-classification trees and MO-trees.